MicrosoftDocs/azure-docs/articles/iot-dps/quick-create-simulated-device-csharp.md

 ms.custom: mvc
 ---

-# Create and provision a simulated device using IoT Hub Device Provisioning Services
+# Create and provision a simulated device using IoT Hub Device Provisioning Services (TPM/.NET)
 > [!div class="op_single_selector"]
 > * [TPM](quick-create-simulated-device.md)
 > * [X.509](quick-create-simulated-device-x509.md)

-These steps show how to create a simulated device with the C# SDK on a development machine running Windows OS, run the Windows TPM simulator as the [Hardware Security Module (HSM)](https://azure.microsoft.com/blog/azure-iot-supports-new-security-hardware-to-strengthen-iot-security/) of the device, and use the TPM code sample to connect this simulated device with the Device Provisioning Service and your IoT hub.
+These steps show you how to build the simulated TPM device sample available with the Azure IoT Hub C# SDK on a development machine running Windows OS, and connect the simulated device with the Device Provisioning Service and your IoT hub.
+The sample code uses the Windows TPM simulator as the [Hardware Security Module (HSM)](https://azure.microsoft.com/blog/azure-iot-supports-new-security-hardware-to-strengthen-iot-security/) of the device.

 Make sure to complete the steps in the [Set up IoT Hub Device Provisioning Service with the Azure portal](./quick-setup-auto-provision.md) before you proceed.